polkadot-evm/seeding/README.md

 * **Speaker of the collective**: responsible for publishing the collective's annual report to the community and handle certain communications.
 * **Special task force roles**.
 For example, launching a community-driven EVM parachain.

-Adding or removing a role of a member is done with a motion in the collective, with the voting power defined by ranks.

 ## Salary and sub-treasury